latj/hub-spoke-microhack/README.md

 ![image](images/firewall-overview.png)

-Go to the Route Table "spoke-vnet-rt" and modify the next hop of the default route that you defined in the previous challenge.
+Find the Route Table "spoke-route" and modify the next hop of the default route that you defined in the previous challenge.
 To do so, click on “Routes” on the menu on the left, find the custom default route that you defined in the previous challenge and click on it.
 Replace the next hop "Virtual Network Gateway" with the private IP of your Azure firewall instance.

 ![image](images/default-via-azfw.png)